Pseudopostega attenuata

 Pseudopostega attenuata is a moth of the family Opostegidae.
+It was described by Donald R. Davis and Jonas R. Stonis, 2007.
 It is probably a rather widespread species in the South American lowland tropics.
 The species is known from Costa Rica, north-western Brazil and south-western Ecuador.

 The length of the forewings is 1.8–2.2 mm.
 Adults have been found from February to June in Costa Rica and Brazil and in January in Ecuador.